 Getting started with Adopt

-Organizations still using the standalone version of Adopt should refer to the Adopt (classic) documentation—until they transition to the Infinity-integrated version described on this page.
+Organizations still using the standalone version of Adopt should refer to the Adopt (classic) documentation until transitioning to the Infinity-integrated version.

 Nexthink Adopt guides allow employees to contextually receive real-time support while successfully conducting on-the-job tasks, directly from the applications available in your organization.